Mirroring: Trade on L1 // Play on L2/L3

 So how does mirroring work?

 When you purchase a NFT on Ethereum (L1), we monitor the L1 Token contract looking for any Transfer event.
-When a transfer event occurs, we have a similar, yet different contract on L2 that is only tradable by us.
-This contract is used by the gameplay contracts on L2 to verify you are infact, the owner of your particular token.
+When a transfer event occurs, we have a similar, yet different contract on our L3s that is only tradable by us.
+This contract is used by the gameplay contracts on L3 to verify you are actually the owner of your particular NFT.

-When you make a purchase on layer 1, we watch all the token transfer events of our token, and using our mirroring system to react in a 3 step process.
+When you make a purchase on Ethereum, we watch all the token transfer events of our token and use our mirroring system to react in a 3 step process.

-The first step moves the token to a temporary address that restricts the usage of the token in L2.
-For Pirate Nation this is the Sea address (0x5EA).
-We thought this was fitting.
-We use this step to be able to tell users how long it will generally take for their pirates to come on board into the game, and be ready to play.
+The first step moves the token to a temporary address that restricts the usage of the token in L3.
+For Pirate Nation, this is the Sea address (0x5EA) to be able to tell users how long it will generally take for their Pirates to come on board into the game and be ready to play.

-Once we’re satisfied that the block is going to go ahead and be confirmed, we move the token to the new owner.
+Once we’re satisfied that the block is going to be confirmed, we move the token to the new owner.

-Finally, we verify that everything went already and the block has been put at rest.
+Finally, we verify that everything processed correctly and the block has been locked in.

-We also have a separate task that scans for finalized transactions, and that is equipped to handle things like downtime of the mirroring system or catching re-orgs.
+We also have a separate task that scans for finalized transactions and that is equipped to handle issues such as downtime of the Mirroring system or catching re-orgs.
 This process will scan through ownership values and put them in their appropriate places.

 The impacts of opening up trade.

-One of the downsides to call out to this approach is that we do in fact, place a restriction on our game design.
-Because it takes time to travel across the sea to the new owner, if the NFT was involved in a long gameplay action that was triggered between the user buying and the NFT moving, the new owner could end up with a different style asset that they have asked for.
-While in the current gameplay of Pirate Nation the world is very safe, the worst thing that could happen is you end up with a little less energy then you have planned, we have quite a few features planned that could have negative impacts on your character.
+One of the downsides to this approach is that we place a restriction on our game design.
+Since it takes time to travel across the sea to the new owner, if the NFT was involved in a long gameplay action that was triggered between the user buying and the NFT moving, the new owner could end up with a different outcome than expected.
+As the current gameplay of Pirate Nation is very safe, the worst thing that could happen is you end up with a little less energy or fewer resources than you have planned.

-NFTs and bridges, not a match made in heaven.
+NFTs and bridges are not a match made in heaven.

-One of the biggest advantages of this approach over using a traditional bridge, is that when you use bridging, typically a bridge owns your asset on the other network.
-In our previous implementation of bridging, this was certainly the case, and for our original L1 contract, Polygon bridge owns a significant amount of Pirate NFTs!
+One of the biggest advantages of this approach over using a traditional bridge is that when a bridge typically owns the asset on the other network.
+In our previous implementation of bridging, this was certainly the case.
+For our original contract, the Polygon bridge owned a significant amount of Pirate NFTs.

-This means that you’re heavily reliant on the bridge, if the bridge were to go down at some point, you don’t actually own the token on the other network anymore as you bridged it.
-While this is no problem for things like ERC20 tokens or even ERC1155 tokens where the tokens are not unique and have a larger supply, for things like 1/1’s it is a nightmare.
+This creates a massive dependency for your assets.
+If the bridge goes down at some point, you don’t actually own the token on the other network anymore as you bridged it.
+While this is no problem for things like ERC20 tokens or even ERC1155 tokens where the tokens are not unique and have a larger supply, it is more of a nightmare for ERC721s.

-If for example there was a bad actor in the bridge, it would be very difficult to get that asset back as you can’t just mint back a 1/1.
+If there was a bad actor in the bridge, it would be very difficult to get that asset back as you can’t just mint back a 1/1.

 Ownership is key here.